HKU-BAL/Governome/README.md

 go run main.go -Rsid ${Your Target rsID} -Population ${Your interested population, e.g. EUR}
 ```

-And you will obtain the result you are interested in.
+And you will obtain the result of how the distribution of different genotypes.
 Similarly, you can set `-Toy=false` to use secure parameters, and add `-ReadKey` and `-Verify` to read and verify the proofs from a file.

 ### Single SNP GWAS